aukilabs/hagall-old/README.md

 If you are running into problems, you can report them as [issues](https://github.com/aukilabs/hagall/issues) here on GitHub or talk to us on [Discord](https://discord.gg/aukiverse).

+**It is important that your server is running 24/7 without interruption.
+When a server with active players is shut down, the players will lose their game session.
+Thus servers that misbehave will be delisted**

 ### Minimum requirements

 - x86 or ARM processor
 - At least 64 MiB of RAM
-- A stable Internet connection, we recommend at least 10 Mbps downstream and upstream
+- A stable Internet connection with a public IP, we recommend at least 10 Mbps downstream and upstream
 - A supported operating system, we currently provide pre-compiled binaries for Windows, macOS, Linux, FreeBSD, Solaris as well as Docker
 - An HTTPS compatible web server or reverse proxy with an SSL certificate installed, alternatively use our Docker Compose or Kubernetes set-up that includes it